SihaoCheng/WD_models/README.md

 print(age_cool)
 ```

-The output is: `>> array([  1.27785237e+09,   2.70284467e+09])`.
-Available functions for similar conversion are listed in table ? below.
+The output is `>> array([  1.27785237e+09,   2.70284467e+09])`.
+Available functions for other WD parameters are listed in table ? below.

 ### 2. Other conversions

-If the function for a desired conversion is not provided in the output of `load_model`, the user can generate the interpolated grid values and mapping function based on the cooling-track data points and atmosphere models provided in the output of `load_model`.
-For example, for the mapping (mass, logteff) --> cooling age,
+If the function for a desired conversion is not provided in the output of `load_model`, the user can generate the interpolated grid values and mapping function based on the cooling-track data points and atmosphere grid provided in the output of `load_model`.
+For example, for the mapping (mass, logteff) --> cooling age:

 ```
 model = WD_models.load_model('f', 'a001', 'o', 'DA_thick')

 m_logteff_to_agecool = WD_models.interp_xy_z_func(
     model['mass_array'], model['logteff'], model['age_cool'], 'linear')

+age_cool = m_logteff_to_agecool(1.1, np.log10(10000))

+print(age_cool)
 ```

+The output is: `>> 2.1926053524257165`.
 Note that there are shorter versions for the names of WD models.
 For other mappings not included in this output,

 low_mass_model (less than about 0.5 Msun):